execas/execas.github.io/_posts/2020-01-05-intro-to-rop.md

 ## Intro to 64-bit ROP

 The reason we started looking at ROP with a 32-bit program is, as stated, that it's simpler.
-If we were to do the same exploit as above on 64-bit, we immediately encounter an obstacle: 32-bit programs use the stack to pass function arguments, while 64-bit programs use registers How do we get the required function arguments into the correct regiters (like the address of "/bin/sh" to `system()` in `%rdi`) when we can only write to the stack?
+If we were to do the same exploit as above on 64-bit, we immediately encounter an obstacle: 32-bit programs use the stack to pass function arguments, while 64-bit programs use registers.
+How do we get the required function arguments into the correct registers (like the address of "/bin/sh" to `system()` in `%rdi`) when we can only write to the stack?

 This is where return-oriented programmed reveals itself as a huge subject of vast possibilities.
-Not only can we get any value we want into any register, we have access to Turing complete functionality.
+Not only can we get any value we want into any register, we have access to Turing-complete functionality.

 Return-oriented programming is more than using using shared library functions to serve our needs.
 We can chain together pieces of program code and shared library code to accomplish any goal.

 Let's start with showing how a simple return-to-libc attack is done.
-The program code below is exactly the same as in the previous section, but is compiled for 64-bit.
+The program code below is exactly the same as in the previous section, but compiled for 64-bit.

 ```c
 /*